President can make you a general, but only communications can make you a commander."

 General Curtis LeMay

-The Lewis County Emergency Communicators Group is the official volunteer emergency communications organization for Lewis County (New York).
+The Lewis County Emergency Communicators Group is the recognized volunteer emergency communications organization for Lewis County New York.
 LCECG consists of federally-licensed volunteer amateur ("ham") radio operators who engage in regular training and preparation to provide communications in emergency situations.
-Non-hams are also encouraged to participate in support roles such as computer operations or use of FRS or CB for short-range communications.
+Non-hams are also encouraged to participate in support roles such as computer operations or use of FRS or CB for short-range emergency communications in your neighborhood or community.

 LCECG wants YOU!